 Water management and earthworks

 The first thing you’ll need to set up on your farm is water systems and learn how to harvest, store and redistribute that water.
-There are many resources on the subject, all books below are well worth of a read.
+There are many resources on the subject, all books below are well worth a read.
 Geoff specialises in water harvesting earthworks, so his DVD is a good one to watch.
 Paul Wheaton’s 3-DVD set is also a wealth of information on earthworks and hugelkulturs.

 - Create an Oasis with Greywater: Choosing, Building, and Using Greywater Systems, Includes Branched Drains